By Dennis H. Doss

 - Trust Fund Violations.
 If you touch a borrower or an investor’s money, you are handling trust funds, even if you don’t deposit the money.
 You can only collect a credit report fee and appraisal fee before a loan is made.
 Advance fees are forbidden.
 If you can’t get the borrower to pay the appraiser directly, you must put the borrower’s money into a DRE trust account and pay the appraiser from that account.
 If you have prepaid the appraiser when the borrower’s check arrives, the money belongs to you so it has to go into your general account, not your trust account.
 If you service loans for your private investors, you better make sure that only DRE licensees can sign on the account and that monthly reconciliations are performed showing who the money belongs to.
 Don’t miss a quarterly trust fund report to the DRE or your annual CPA audit and report.
 If you sell a loan you own to a private investor, don’t put the money into your trust account.
 It is your money because you sold an asset you owned so the money should go into your operating account and not comingled with other client money in your trust account.

 - Missing Borrower and Lender Disclosures.
-Every loan file should contain a borrower signed (ink) signed Mortgage Loan Disclosure Statement.
-If you sell loans to private investors or allow them to fund loans you have arranged, you should have a current Investor Questionnaire signed by the investor and a Lender/Purchaser Disclosure Statement (ink) signed by you and the investor.
+Every loan file should contain a borrower signed Mortgage Loan Disclosure Statement (ink or e-signed as of August 25, 2021).
+If you sell loans to private investors or allow them to fund loans you have arranged, you should have a current Investor Questionnaire signed by the investor and a Lender/Purchaser Disclosure Statement signed by you and the investor (ink or e-signed as of August 25, 2021).

 MLDS: Download The Form